 Many people face mental health challenges at some point in their life.
 According to the National Alliance on Mental Illness, that number is as high as one in five.
 A new diagnosis, or even managing a chronic health condition, can bring on more stress.

-In powerful videos from Greater Than AIDS, individuals living with HIV speak about facing depression, anxiety and other mental health challenges, and getting help.
+In powerful videos from Greater Than HIV, individuals living with HIV speak about facing depression, anxiety and other mental health challenges, and getting help.